Skip to content

 Benefits

-Since phase III clinical trials, we have had over 7 million children aged 5 to 11 years receive two doses of mRNA COVID-19 vaccines.
-Data has demonstrated that there is a similar safety and efficacy profile in younger children as in adults.
+Since phase III clinical trials, over 7 million children aged 5 to 11 have received two doses of mRNA COVID-19 vaccines.
+Data has demonstrated a similar safety and efficacy profile in younger children as in adults.
 With the emergence of new variants, vaccines provide some protection against milder infection and transmission.
-Protection against severe disease – hospitalisation and death – has also been maintained.
+Protection against severe disease—hospitalisation and death—has also been maintained.

-Whilst most younger children, without comorbidities, will have a mild infection and won’t require hospitalisation, they remain susceptible to other complications from COVID-19 disease such as PIMS-TS/MIS-C, even after a mild or asymptomatic infection.
-A single dose of a COVID-19 vaccine appears to be effective in reducing the risk of PIMS-TS in adolescents.
+Whilst most younger children, without comorbidities, will have a mild infection and won’t require hospitalisation, they remain susceptible to other complications from COVID-19 disease, such as PIMS-TS/MIS-C, even after a mild or asymptomatic infection.
+A single dose of a COVID-19 vaccine effectively reduces the risk of PIMS-TS in adolescents.

 Risks